pwildcrea/Diabetic_Retinopathy_Biomarkers/README.md

 # Diabetic_Retinopathy_Biomarkers
-Investigation of diabetic retinopathy and blood-based biomarkers.
+Investigation of diabetic retinopathy and blood-based biomarkers of neurodegeneration.

 The primary analysis is linear regression.
 Ordinal regression and partial proportional odds were also done.